MalcolmMc23/uniChatTest/README.md

 2. Enter a channel name (both users must enter the same channel name)
 3. Click "Join" to enter the video call
 4. Click "Leave Call" to exit the channel

+## Network Connectivity

+This application is configured to use TURN servers for reliable connectivity even when users are behind restrictive firewalls or NATs.
+Using TURN ensures that:

+- Users can connect from most network environments
+- Peer-to-peer connections are established whenever possible
+- When direct connections aren't possible, media is relayed through the TURN server
+- Approximately 20% of WebRTC calls require TURN servers to function properly

 ## Security Note